 What Determines Blood Alcohol Concentration?
-BAC is determined by the amount of alcohol you drink (more alcohol means higher BAC), how fast you drink (faster drinking means higher BAC), and your weight (a small person doesn't have to drink as much to reach the same BAC).
+BAC is determined by the amount of alcohol you drink (more alcohol means higher BAC), how fast you drink (faster drinking means higher BAC), and you drink (faster drinking means higher BAC), and your weight (a small person doesn't have to drink as much to reach the same BAC).